 The Governing Body recognises the importance of class sizes with a mixed age and ability range within a small school.

-The school has three classes.
+The school has four classes.
 These classes are constructed to ensure the lowest class size possible.
 There are Learning Support Assistants who work with groups of children and individuals to enable us to maintain a high adult/child ratio.

 We now have 4 classes

 Class 3 – Years 5 and 6

 EYFS are taught as a separate class of 10/11 children.
 This ensures an excellent start for our youngest children in a very small class.

 Within each class children work in groups according to their level or ability rather than merely their age.
 Small class size ensures the children can be taught in small groups or as individuals.
 The staff can also ensure each child’s needs and potential are catered for.